 Dogs can swim with shock collars when the device is waterproof or at least water-resistant.
 You don’t want to be in the middle of training your dog and then discover that the collar was damaged by contact with water.

 Before putting the collar on your pet for swimming purposes, make sure it’s safe first.
 It should release static electricity when in contact with water so that your pet won’t feel the shocks.

 Some owners like to use their dog’s shock collar for swimming purposes since it can correct them from jumping out of the pool or ocean.
 If this is how you’d like to train your dog, make sure they are not wearing the device during normal walking, training, or exercise.

-As an alternative to the shock collar, you could use a dog life jacket so that your dog cannot jump into the water if he doesn’t want to get trained with the collar.
+As an alternative to a safe shock collar, you could use a dog life jacket so that your dog cannot jump into the water if he doesn’t want to get trained with the collar.

 Q15.
 Do shock collars work on large dogs?

-Shock collars are effective for any size dog.
+Shock collars are effective for any size dog Including labs.
 Large or small dogs can be trained with an electric shock collar.
 Just like humans, they will react in the same way to physical pain.
 However, larger dogs have larger muscles, so they are usually more potent on them than on smaller breeds.